subsquid/docs/docs/deploy-squid/update-and-kill.md

 ---
 sidebar_position: 1
-title: Update or kill squid
+title: Update or Kill a Squid
 ---

 # Update or kill a squid